 A buyer can elect not to perform a home inspection, but it is highly recommended that one be completed.
-The Inspection Clause allows the buyer to perform an inspection of any part or all of the subject property by themselves or anyone they appoint.
+The Inspection Clause allows the buyer to perform an inspection of any or all of the subject property by themselves or anyone they appoint.
 Most people choose a licensed and bonded inspector in the area where they are buying.
 A Breckenridge Associates Real Estate broker will be able to recommend local inspectors in our area.

 A licensed Inspector in the State of Colorado has gone through classes to educate themselves about all aspects of home inspection.
 If anything comes up that the inspector does not have specific knowledge and training about, that inspector should be able to refer you to another licensed professional.
 Following an inspection, the buyer is presented with the findings.
-The buyer then has the right to
+The buyer then has the right to one of the following:

-a) move forward with the contract as is,
+a) Move forward with the contract as is

-c) terminate the contract.
+c) Terminate the contract.

 Home Inspection Concerns for Buyers